finfet/kestrel/BUILDING.md

 Build from a source release created with `build.py -a`

-Linux and macOS build should be build from the archive extracted into `/opt/kestrel/`.
+Linux and macOS builds should be built from the archive extracted into `/opt/kestrel/`.
 Windows builds should be built from from `C:\kestrel\`.
-This is optional, but it helps with future reproducible builds.
+This is optional, but helps with future build reproducibility.

 ### Linux build
 ```